ibm-cloud-docs/billing-usage/cc-bp.md

 Cloud services have the characteristic that they are able to scale, if you find that you are no longer needing the additional capacity, it is a good practice to scale down the environments.

-Lab environments might consume large amounts of infrastructure and are generally under a specific subaccount.
+Lab environments might consume significant amounts of infrastructure and are generally under a specific subaccount.
 These environments should be temporary, and when they cease to be used, should be removed.

 Some services are underutilized because they are deployed for every department.
 This might be needed to support compliance requirements (like data locality), but should be reviewed to identify in which cases they can be merged to increase the utilization, as this is more efficient than having additional environment deployments.